Tabernaemontana pandacaqui

 Tabernaemontana pandacaqui, known as windmill bush and banana bush, is a species of plant in the dogbane family Apocynaceae.

 Description

 Tabernaemontana pandacaqui grows as a shrub or tree up to 14 m tall.
 Its flowers feature white or pale yellow corolla lobes.
 The fruit is orange, red or yellow with paired follicles, each up to 7 cm in diameter.

 Distribution and habitat

 Tabernaemontana pandacaqui is native to China, Taiwan, Thailand, Malesia, Papua New Guinea, Australia and many Pacific islands.
+Plants in the Mariana islands of Guam and Rota are now considered to be a separate species, Tabernaemontana rotensis.
 It is found in a wide variety of habitats, particularly in drier areas.
 The species is also reportedly naturalized in the Windward Islands, Trinidad and Tobago and Panama.